 There are the pictures taken the night before the surgery.
 There's one of the thick bandages and the drain tube and its attached bulb that I had in me and on me for three days after the surgery.
 There are pictures of my body freed from the bandages, unflinching pictures of my naked chest and its big red scar.

 After a certain point in my recovery, when my chest was no longer so sore, I realized that I was no longer content with looking so lopsided.
 It was one thing if I was in the privacy of my own home, or if I was sleeping, showering, or teaching exercise classes.
-(Usually, I don't wear any kind of bra when I'm lifting weights, as it feels too confining.)
-After a while, however, I found that I felt rather self-conscious about my appearance when walking around outside the house or teaching in a public place.
+(I don't usually wear any kind of bra when I'm lifting weights, as it feels too confining.)
+After a while, however, I found that I felt rather self–conscious about my appearance when walking around outside the house or teaching in a public place.

 If I had had a double mastectomy, perhaps I would have felt differently.
 As I mentioned earlier, if I were to lose both breasts, I'm pretty sure I would elect to wear prostheses most of the time, but to go braless and flat-chested at other times, especially in the summer.
 I very much dislike hot weather, and as every woman knows, any bra, even a cotton one, adds significantly to summertime discomfort.
 It's amazing how the little things can hold in body heat.